Cannabis has a positive effect in taming inflammation and a myriad of ailments associated with swelling.

-Inflammation is the cause of many maladies, while it is also sometimes the remedy.
+While inflammation is the cause of many maladies, it’s also sometimes the remedy.
 It accounts for back pain, arthritis flare ups, headaches, bowel disorders and even an increase in heart disease.
 Alzheimer’s is yet another affliction associated with inflammation.
 And cannabis?
 It’s a known anti-inflammatory.

 As studies show, not only does cannabis have a positive effect in taming inflammation and a myriad of ailments associated with inflammation, the entourage effect created by the combination of cannabinoids, including THC, gives a person an even better result.
 When this synergy takes place, inflammation is greatly relieved, and thus so are the diseases and pains that go with it.